-- Diplomas are awarded in June at the ECMS Commencement Ceremony upon completion of all requirements listed in the Diploma brochure.
+- Diplomas are awarded to graduating seniors in June at the ECMS Commencement Ceremony upon completion of all requirements listed in the Diploma brochure.

-- See Diplomas and Certificates for complete information
+- See Diplomas and Certificates on the ECMS website for complete information.

 The ECMS Staff is happy to answer your questions.
 You may also visit the ECMS website, www.esm.rochester.edu/community, for complete information on all programs offered through the community Music School.